mudathirlawal/cicd-with-jenkins-docker-eks/README.md

 # CI/CD with Jenkins, Docker, and AWS EKS

-  In this project you will apply the following skills and knowledge:
+  In this project I applied the following skills and knowledge:

   Working in AWS
   Using Jenkins to implement Continuous Integration and Continuous Deployment